 These strategies can help in situations in which your motivation is too high (you feel mentally scattered because there is so much you want to be doing) or your motivation is too low (everything feels pointless, or you feel hopeless about achieving anything meaningful.)

-None of these strategies will be right for every situation but by developing a toolkit of strategies, you'll always have one suitable strategy on hand.
-By having a variety of tools at your disposable you'll always have one that both feels doable and is likely to work in any given situation.
+None of these strategies will be right for every situation, but by developing a toolkit of strategies, you'll always have at least one suitable strategy on hand.
+By having a variety of tools at your disposable, you're more likely to have one that both feels doable and is likely to work in any given situation.

 1. Finish something you started but didn't complete.

 If I need to settle myself down or get my confidence back, I'll look for a task I started but didn't finish that I could get completed in under 30 minutes.
 If I'm feeling really exhausted, I'll look for something I can complete in 15 minutes.